henriksommerfeld/blog-hugo/content/article/2020-05-29-tips-for-student/index.md

 ### 7. Backup when something works

 Ideally you should use a version control system (like Git), but if you haven't been taught how to use that, you can always copy the code folder and give it a sensible name, whenever you've managed something to run like it should.
-It's just as easy as it's frustrating when you realise that you've broken something that worked before.
+It's just as easy to break something that worked before, as it's frustrating when it happens.

 ### 8. Google (verb)